aejensen/computing-biostat-ucph/README.md

 This is very convenient and highly recommended as you then don't need to specifially loading this software when submitting job to the scheduler further on.

-**Protip**: KU-IT will automatically make new R versions available when they're reased.
+**Protip**: KU-IT will automatically make new R versions available when they're released.
 If you have something automatically loaded in `~/.bash_profile` you need to change it yourself when a new version becomes available.